sgl-project/sglang/3rdparty/amd/profiling/PROFILING.md

 ```

 #### Advanced Debugging with RPD Profiler
 Sometimes, we want to use rpd profiler to capture more CPU and python activities in order to debug some challenging issues (e.g. root cause of load imbalance across gpu processes, root cause of bubbles, etc).
-Only in such cases, we need to apply patch "git apply rpd_profile_server_enable_wCPU_activities.patch".
+Only in such cases, we need to apply patch "git apply rpd_profile_server_enable_wCPU_activities.patch", where 3 files are modified.

 rpd_profile_server_enable_wCPU_activities.patch